 No one thinks that their marriage is going to end in divorce, but unfortunately it does happen.
 This is obviously difficult on a personal level, but it also raises a number of legal and financial issues that you’ll have to solve.
 For those who live in North Carolina, this guide will walk you through the divorce process in the Tar Heel State.
-Here’s how you’ll handle everything from child support to 401(k) plans during your divorce so your financial life doesn’t go up in flames just because your marriage is ending.
-If you are going through a divorce, it might make sense to find a financial advisor.
-SmartAsset can help with our free financial advisor matching service.
+Let’s break down how you’ll handle everything from child support to 401(k) plans, and the steps you will need to take to protect your financial life after divorce.

 How to File for Divorce in North Carolina

 You must live in North Carolina for six months prior to filing for divorce in the state.
 But more importantly, you and your spouse must have lived separately for at least one year prior to the divorce.
 It is important to note that these 12 months must be consecutive.
 The calendar resets if you move back in together for any reason.

 There is also a $225 filing fee to file for divorce in North Carolina.
 If you are in dire straits financially, you can apply to have this fee waived.

 Grounds for Divorce in North Carolina

 North Carolina is a no-fault divorce state.
 This means that the only thing you have to do to get a divorce in the Tar Heel State is meet the requirement of living separately for a year.
 You do not have to give a reason for wanting a divorce.

 Fault matters in some limited instances, though.
 These instances are known as divorces from bed and board, which allow for a court-ordered separation before the absolute divorce is finalized.
 It can also result in the at-fault party losing some rights, including estate rights.
 There are six cases in which the judge will consider a divorce from bed and board:

 - Humiliation to the point life is not tolerable